 - Name Retrieval – Once the facial features relate to a specific person, the brain is automatically able to retrieve the name, and any other quality, that is associated with the face.

-While the process of facial recognition includes many steps, it is a normally an instantaneous process.
+While the process of facial recognition includes many steps, it is normally an instantaneous process.
 People with intact neurological and cognitive abilities have the capacity to remember names and individual characteristics based on facial recognition.